- The Palace of Culture, Tirana

 Albanian eating experience

 For a truly immersive experience of Albanian hospitality and cuisine join an optional excursion to the restaurant of a famous Albanian chef for dinner.
-Pick and prepare organically grow produce for your meal, then relax on the restaurant terrace overlooking the city while enjoying delicious food and local wines.
+Relax in the restaurant overlooking the beautiful countryside while enjoying delicious food and local wines.
 It is an ideal opportunity to reflect on your trail-blazing tour of Albania.
 Return to your hotel with sample of local wine and a signed menu from your esteemed chef.

 Optional on 11 nights itinerary

-Enjoy a thrilling city tour of Durrës, visiting sites of global historical importance and outstanding beauty.
-There are none of the crowds you’d find at equivalent sites in mainland Europe, giving you the feeling that you are among the first to discover these hidden historical gems.
+Enjoy an thrilling city tour of Durrës, visiting sites of global historical importance and outstanding beauty.
+There are none of the crowds you’d find at equivalent sites in mainland Europe, giving the impression that you are among the first to discover these hidden historical gems.
 Established in 627 BC, by Greek colonialists, Durrës boasts world-class heritage, including the largest Roman amphitheatre on the Balkan peninsula, a Roman forum and baths, Venetian tower and Byzantine city walls.
-In the afternoon you can also visit Albania’s oldest winery to sample delicious local produce, wines and Skanderbeg Brandy.
+You can also visit Albania’s oldest winery to sample delicious local produce, wines and Skanderbeg Brandy.